HomeTravelUber

 Practical tips we picked up using it daily

 A few habits made the experience smoother and safer.
 First, set your home and work as saved places so you are not typing a full address while standing on a curb.
 Second, request from inside, then watch the driver approach on the map and only head out when the car is close.
-Standing on a sidewalk with your device out, fumbling with the booking, is exactly when phones get snatched.
+Standing on a sidewalk with your device out, fumbling with the booking, is exactly when phones and tablets get snatched.

-On the iPad, split view is a quiet winner.
+On the iPad, Split View is a quiet winner.
 We kept Uber on one side and Maps or a calendar on the other, which made planning airport runs and back to back meetings far less stressful.
-On the Mac, browser booking pairs nicely with whatever else you have open, so you can line up a ride while finishing an email.
-If you travel often, it is worth seeing how the same big screen approach helps with flights too, like the tricks in our Southwest Airlines app guide.
+The catch is that not every iPad app cooperates with Uber in Split View the way you would hope, since the scaled up phone layout sometimes resizes awkwardly, but for glancing at a map alongside a booking it holds up.
+On the Mac, browser booking pairs nicely with whatever else you have open, so you can line up a ride in one tab while finishing an email in another.

 Where the experience falls short